-The UK government is facing a rebellion over its plans to work with the Chinese phone-maker Huawei on the UK's 5G network.
+The UK government has announced a series of measures to remove the Chinese phone-maker Huawei from the UK's 5G mobile networks.

 What is Huawei?

 Huawei was founded in 1987 in Shenzhen, southern China, by Ren Zhengfei, a former army officer.

 It started making communications equipment for mobile phone networks and is now a global leader, employing 180,000 workers.